r-pessoa/character_complexity/README.md

 The formula I used for ranking character by easiness was:

-sum(f_i)/c\**2
+sum(F_i)/C\**2

-where f_i is the frequency count for each stroke and radical and c is stroke and radical count.
+where F_i is the frequency count for each stroke and radical, and C is stroke and radical count.
 Note that the numerator is linear, while the denominator is exponential - I decided to penalize characters exponentially for having a high stroke count.
 Of course, if you want to calculate the complexity, just take the inverse.